laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 - DB: https://lamin.ai/laminlabs/arc-virtual-cell-atlas
 - Tutorial: https://docs.lamin.ai/arc-virtual-cell-atlas

+## Acknowledgements

+We're grateful to the creators of the original resource[^youngblut25][^zhang25] for sharing it publicly on a scalable storage backend.
+We're particularly grateful to Nicholas Youngblut for helping with questions regarding the structure of the atlas and reviewing the tutorial.

 ## Methods

 The [Arc Virtual Cell Atlas](https://arcinstitute.org/tools/virtualcellatlas) combines [scBaseCount](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/scBaseCount) and [Tahoe-100M](https://github.com/ArcInstitute/arc-virtual-cell-atlas/tree/main/tahoe-100M) — roughly 460k files and on the order of 600 million cells.[^youngblut25] Arc hosts the data on Google Cloud ([`gs://arc-institute-virtual-cell-atlas`](https://github.com/ArcInstitute/arc-virtual-cell-atlas)) and documents access in [GitHub tutorials](https://github.com/ArcInstitute/arc-virtual-cell-atlas) under each dataset folder.